Storm Damage 911 Storm restoration, matched fast

-Storm restoration in Kewanee
+Storm damage restoration in Kewanee

 Kewanee is a city of about 12,000 in Henry County in northwest-central Illinois, a community built on steel and agricultural heritage that today sits in the direct path of major Midwest weather systems.
 The county has recorded 69 tornadoes through 2024, and the July 2024 derecho brought estimated winds of 80 to 100 mph through Cambridge and caused widespread roof and structural damage in Kewanee itself.
 Large hail, record river crests along the Illinois River near the town of Henry, and wind chills reaching below negative 35 degrees in winter form a demanding, year-round storm profile.
 Storm Damage 911 connects homeowners with vetted, licensed local pros for a free assessment.